• Skip to primary navigation

 Brian Randall

-Western NC Program Manager
+Western Regional Manager

 Brian is a passionate public school educator who strongly believes in the transformative power of resilience informed practices.
 Brian has taught grades 3-6.
 He is an experiential educator who focused on integrating social emotional learning strategies into daily curricula.